-Stowupland Flower Show and Fete (before WW2)
+Stowupland Flower Show and Fete at Stowupland Hall

 The fete started in the 1880’s, being originally termed Stowupland Cottagers’ Show.
 The second year of he show, 1887, Mr H.F.
 Harwood gave permission for it to be held in the grounds of Stowupland Hall, and he opened up the hall gardens and orchards for the villagers to enjoy.
 It was usually held on a Tuesday in late July or early August and local employers gave their workers a 1/2 day off to enjoy the show.
 Although we don’t have a date for the 1887 show it may have been a few weeks after Queen Victoria’s Golden Jubilee (20th June, 1887).

-During the first half of the 20th century the show was very successful.
+For many years the show was very successful.
 Many local people, including school children, competed in the myriad of produce and craft sections as well as participating in the sports events.
 In addition each year the organising committee booked diverse entertainments for people to see.

-In 1935 the committee decided not to hold the show because the previous year had seen a poor turn out.
-However it was held again in 1936 and was deemed a success.
 Intriguingly the SFSF minute book shows the organising committee held regular meetings up to July 6th, 1939 but then there is a gap in the record till April 1950.

 However by the 1960’s the show was struggling to be profitable and the decision was made in 1965 to scale down and move along the road to the Village Hall.